opnfv/ipv6/docs/configguide/ipv6-configguide.rst

 This step is optional, and only needed if you didn't choose to enable neutron-l3-agent during previous installation of OPNFV Brahmaputra Release.

-If you have chosen to enable neutron-l3-agent through previous chapters, please skip this step and directly go to Step 1.
+If you have chosen to enable neutron-l3-agent during installation, please skip this step and directly go to Step 1.

 # Place holder for instructions of how to disable odl-l3 and enable neutron-l3-agent